-- Satisfactory completion of any remedial coursework needed to be eligible for college-level courses. - II.
+- I. Satisfactory completion of ATDH Test. - II.
 Completion of the seven prerequisite dental hygiene courses with a grade of C or higher in each.
 Prerequisite courses should be completed by the end of the spring term.
 An average cumulative GPA of 2.75 or higher in the prerequisite courses is required.
 (Some of the prerequisite courses may themselves have prerequisites; verify this information with the Advising and Counseling Center at 863-784-7131 or in this College Catalog under Course Descriptions.)
 Laboratory science courses must have been completed within five years prior to application.